opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/4_realtime-communication-with-nextcloud-talk.md

 ### STUN Server

-**Talk** comes preconfigured with a STUN server (`stun.nextcloud.com:443`) operated by Nextcloud GmbH, which should handle most basic connectivity scenarios.
-You can also set up your own STUN server if you have one available.
+Nextcloud Talk comes preconfigured with a STUN server (`stun.nextcloud.com:443`) **operated by Nextcloud GmbH**, which should handle most basic connectivity scenarios. **You can also set up your own STUN server if you have one available**.

 :::info